 View information about the intercalating programmes.

-In deciding who to invite for interview, academic excellence is not the only criterion.
-It is equally important to demonstrate that you are well-motivated towards a career in medicine and able to show evidence that you will be able to acquire the values of the NHS (including, working together for patients, respect and dignity, commitment to quality of care), through people-focused work experience or volunteering.
+When we are deciding whom to invite for interview, academic excellence is not our only criterion.
+Therefore it is important for you to demonstrate your motivation towards a career in medicine and are able to show evidence that you will be able to acquire the values of the NHS (including: working together for patients; respect and dignity; compassion; commitment to quality of care; resilience), through people-focused work experience or volunteering.

-It is essential that you provide evidence of an understanding of working in a healthcare environment.
-The types of experience that we value include voluntary work in a nursing home, care home,hospice or hospital volunteer.
-We do not rank applications on the amount of experience that has been obtained except that we do expect that the time spent is indicated and that it is more than a two or three half days.
-Shadowing of doctors is not required and, though it has its benefits, we prefer active involvement.
+It is essential that you provide evidence of an understanding of working in a healthcare environment and an on-going commitment to medicine.
+For UK nationals and for international applicants living or studying in the UK for more than one year this evidence will relate to the National Health Service (NHS).
+The types of experience that we value include voluntary work in a nursing home, care home, hospice or hospital volunteer.
+We do not rank applications on the amount of experience that has been obtained, though we do expect that the time spent is stated.
+We are more likely to be reassured of your commitment if you offer a combination of around two full weeks of experiences.
+We will consider the difficulties in obtaining healthcare experience if these are stated.
+Shadowing of doctors is not required and, though it has its benefits, we prefer active involvement in a healthcare setting

-We recognise that extracurricular involvement in areas outside of healthcare can supplement the development of the broader qualities required of a potential doctor.
+We recognise that extracurricular activity in areas outside of healthcare can supplement the development of the broader qualities required of a potential doctor.
+Therefore, you must offer significant and substantial involvement.
 We especially appreciate non-academic experiences that take place outside of school (such as a job in a customer-focused role).
-Your activities should be on-going and involve significant interactions with a broad range of people in a responsible capacity.
+A voluntary role giving you responsibility for a group of individuals is also valued (such as a leader for one of the youth organisations like the scouts or guides or a sports coaching role).
+In general, relevant activities should have commenced at least one year before application, be on-going and involve significant interactions with a broad range of people in a responsible capacity.

 If invited for interview, candidates may be asked to provide details of their work experience placements.

-From those who apply, approximately 1150 candidates are invited to come for interview.
-This selection is based on the information provided on the UCAS application.
+From those who apply, approximately 1000 candidates are invited to attend for interview.
+This selection is based on the information provided on the UCAS application as well as results from UKCAT.
+The mechanism we will use for selection is described below.
 Interviews take place between November and March.

 To find out more about each stage of the interview process, download our MBChB interview information document.